 b) First and last name (and middle name, if applicable)

 c) Memorial Healthcare System medical record number if available

 e) Telephone Number

-Patient has the right to change the opt-out decision and opt back in at any time.
-Patient must contact MHS by e-mail or letter to the addresses listed above, and include a statement that the patient wants to OPT-IN the HIE as well as well as all information in subparagraphs (b-f) above.
-If patient sends an Opt-in request by email, patient must include “Opt-In” in the subject line.
+Should you desire to change your opt-out decision and want to opt back in, you may Opt-In at any time.
+Please contact us by email or letter to the addresses listed above and include a statement that you want to OPT IN the HIE as well as all information in subparagraphs (b-f) above.

 We may use and disclose medical information about you so that the treatment and services you receive at the hospital may be billed to and payment may be collected from you, an insurance company or a third party.
 For example, we may need to give your health plan information about care you received at the hospital so that your health plan will pay us or reimburse you for the care.
 We may also tell your health plan about a treatment you are going to receive to obtain prior approval or to determine whether your plan will cover the treatment.